-A. Yes.
-Within there I have talked about the outcome for direct referral.
-What that refers to is a process where, at MDT, a referral to the oncology team would be generated.
-Okay.
-If you like, the first part of the referral for that patient was generated at the multidisciplinary team meeting.
-Certainly for myself, for those patients where I'm seeing them like we're seeing there, I would also then generate a letter referring the patient to the oncologist as well.
-For whatever reason, the direct referral here either wasn't 1 2 received or wasn't actioned, and so no oncology 3 appointment was received.
-In there being no letter generated from the outpatient consultation, either 4 5 telling the GP or the oncologist that they have seen 16:08 that the patient has been seen as against again 6 7 a backstop, a second attempt, the patient didn't get 8 any oncology appointment, and then I received a GP referral on 16th October 2015, and from that, 9 I generated a referral as stated in the second part, by 16:08 10 11 e-mail and letter.
-So, two issues.
-First of all, at the MDM, it's the 12 103 Q. 13 responsibility of the coordinator, in conjunction with 14 the Chairman, to ensure an Oncology referral?
-15 The direct referral would have been generated, yes. Α. 16:09 That will go to presumably Belfast?
-16 104 Yes.
-Q. 17 Α. Yes.
-18 105 The treating clinician, in this case Mr. O'Brien, Q. 19 speaks to the patient and good practice or required 20 practice to generate a specific dictation after that, 16:09 either to Oncology or the GP or both?
-21 22 At the very least, good practice would be to generate Α. 23 a letter, I would say generate a letter to the GP, to 24 the referring team, to the team you are referring to, 25 but also generally -- or I would endeavour to copy 16:09 26 patients in where appropriate, where they like, so that 27 would be good practice.
-My personal view is that it's actually required practice.
-Part of contemporaneous 28 29 documentation of any consultation is the letter
+1 whatever reason, the direct referral here either wasn't 2 received or wasn't actioned, and so no oncology 3 appointment was received.
+In there being no letter 4 generated from the outpatient consultation, either 5 telling the GP or the oncologist that they have seen 16:08 6 that the patient has been seen as against again 7 a backstop, a second attempt, the patient didn't get 8 any oncology appointment, and then I received a GP 9 referral on 16th October 2015, and from that, 10 I generated a referral as stated in the second part, by 16:08 11 e-mail and letter.
+12 103 Q. So, two issues.
+First of all, at the MDM, it's the 13 responsibility of the coordinator, in conjunction with 14 the Chairman, to ensure an Oncology referral?
+15 Α. The direct referral would have been generated, yes.
+16:09 16 104 Q. Yes.
+That will go to presumably Belfast?
+17 Α. Yes.
+18 105 Q. The treating clinician, in this case Mr. O'Brien, 19 speaks to the patient and good practice or required 20 practice to generate a specific dictation after that, 16:09 21 either to Oncology or the GP or both?
+22 Α. At the very least, good practice would be to generate 23 a letter, I would say generate a letter to the GP, to 24 the referring team, to the team you are referring to, 25 but also generally or I would endeavour to copy 16:09 26 patients in where appropriate, where they like, so that 27 would be good practice.
+My personal view is that it's 28 actually required practice.
+Part of contemporaneous 29 documentation of any consultation is the letter